Managing SSH Keys and Key Pairs for Linux Instances

 - While creating a new Linux Instance, in the provisioning details form, choose any of the SSH options from the Use SSH key pair option under Choose an Authentication method.
 This will let you:

-- Generate a new key pair on the go.
+- Generate a new key pair.

 - Upload a public key from your system.